vmsilvamolina/vmsilvamolina.github.io/_posts/2019-01-01-aws-lambda-powershell-twitter.md

 <div>
 <p>This post is part of a series of related posts:</p>
-<li>Lambda Function to automated blog post on Twitter - Setting up a development environment</li>
+<li>Lambda Function to automate blog post on Twitter - Setting up a development environment</li>
-<li>Lambda Function to automated blog post on Twitter - Configuring source files and AWS storage</li>
+<li>Lambda Function to automate blog post on Twitter - Configuring source files and AWS storage</li>
-<li>Lambda Function to automated blog post on Twitter - Creating the schedule</li>
+<li>Lambda Function to automate blog post on Twitter - Creating the schedule</li>
 </div>{: .notice--success}

 A few months ago, I started to learn about Amazon Web Services (AWS) because I had the necessity to expand my knowledge of cloud services offers.
 Additional to this, I follow the technical blog from Amazon and I read about the support for PowerShell Core 6 (I worked a lot with serverless, using Azure Functions) so that, serverless have a place in my heart nowadays.
 Well, with the above, I´ll share how to work with AWS, in particular with the serverless solution called Lambda with PowerShell Core.